 15. To provide a borrower with resources to allow the Program to start or to facilitate the achievement of one or more DLIs, the Bank may agree to make an advance payment (following the effectiveness of the Program-for-Results financing legal agreement) of up to 25 percent of Program-for-Results financing (unless a higher percentage is approved by Management) for one or more DLIs that have not yet been met (“advance”).
 When the DLI(s) for which an advance has been disbursed are achieved, the amount of the advance is deducted (recovered) from the amount due to be disbursed under such DLI(s).
 The advance amount recovered by the Bank is then available for additional advances (“revolving advance”).
-The Bank requires that the borrower refund any advances (or portion of advances) if the DLIs have not been met (or have been only partially met) by the Program closing date.
+The Bank requires that the borrower refund any advances (or portion of advances) if the DLIs have not been met (or have been only partially met) by the Program Closing Date.

 16. The combined amount of financing referred to in paragraph 14 and paragraph 15 of this BP 9.00 may not exceed 30 percent of the Program-for-Results financing (unless a higher percentage is approved by Management).

-Negotiations and Board Presentation
+Negotiations and Approval

 17. Following the appraisal, the task team submits for Management approval a request, supported by the relevant documents, to negotiate the Program-for-Results financing.
 After negotiations have been authorized, the Bank and borrower and any other Program-related parties conduct the negotiations and seek to finalize agreement on the relevant issues and documents.
 If new substantive issues or significant changes in the design of the Program or Program-for-Results financing are raised during the negotiations, the task team consults with Management.
-If the negotiations are successfully completed, and there are no Board conditions, the task team finalizes the relevant draft Program-for-Results documents for submission to the Board.
+If the negotiations of the financing requiring approval by the Executive Directors are successfully completed, and there are no Board conditions, the task team finalizes the relevant draft Program-for-Results documents for submission to the Board.
 If any information in the PAD raises issues of confidentiality or sensitivity, or may adversely affect relations between the Bank and the borrower, and this information is deemed to be relevant to the Executive Directors in their decision-making process, the task team, in consultation with Management, removes this information from the PAD and incorporates it in the draft MOP.

 B. Program Assessments